-Developed Parcels and Undeveloped Parcels are deemed to receive special benefit from the improvements and have special benefit conferred upon them it as a result of the maintenance and operation of the improvements.
+Developed Parcels and Undeveloped Parcels are deemed to receive special benefit from the improvements and have special benefit conferred upon them as a result of the maintenance and operation of the improvements.
+Benefit units are assigned to all assessed parcels in the following manner:

-All Developed Parcels and Undeveloped Parcels are assigned benefit units as follows:
+Developed Parcels.
+Benefit units are assigned to Developed Parcels as follows: